 • If you cannot find a OptumRx network pharmacy in your city, search a nearby city.

-A covered drug is a drug that is covered, or paid for, by your health insurance or prescription drug coverage.
+What is a covered drug?A covered drug is a medication that is covered, or paid for, by your health insurance or prescription drug coverage.
 It may be a brand-name product or a generic drug.
 It is important to know if your prescription is covered by your health insurance plan.
-See the tools under Member tools.
+See the tools under “Member tools” in the top navigation.

 Prescription prices and copayments

-If you wish to learn what your copayment might be for a drug you are not currently taking, you may use our Drug Pricing Tool to look up that drug.
-The tool will provide you with a price comparison for filling the drug at retail compared to our mail service pharmacy, as well as display any lower-cost alternatives that might exist for the drug.
+If you wish to learn what your copayment might be for a drug you are not currently taking, you may use our “Drug pricing and information tool.”
+The tool will provide you with a price comparison for filling the drug at retail compared to our mail service pharmacy.
+The tool also will display any lower-cost options that might exist for the drug.